kristindong/Citibike/README.md

 # bikesharing

 ## Overview

-We analyze New York City's Citibike data to evaluate if a similar bikesharing program can be successful in another city.
+Following the success of New York City's Citibike program, we want to evaluate if a similar bikesharing program can be successful in another city by analyzing Citibike's usage data.
+For this analysis, we looked at August 2019 trip data, which includes trip durations, start and stop locations, start and stop times, and basic user demographic information.

 ## Results

-Using the visualizations you have in your Tableau Story, describe the results of each visualization underneath the image.
+For the month of August 2019, there were over 2.3 million trips totaling more than 680,000 hours of usage.
+The average trip lasts 17.5 minutes.
+The majority of trips were taken by subscribers, more trips were taken by male than female users, the majority of trips were made by riders born between 1980 and 2000.

 ![Basic_Data](Basic_Data.png)